NicholasMoser/GNTool/docs/graphics.md

 ![Graphics](/docs/graphics.png?raw=true "Graphics")

 Textures for the GNT games are stored in `.txg` files.
-Each of these files contains one or more `.tpl` files packed inside. `.tpl` files can be opened with [BrawlCrate](https://github.com/soopercool101/BrawlCrate).
+Each of these `.txg` files contains one or more `.tpl` files packed inside. `.tpl` files can be opened with [BrawlCrate](https://github.com/soopercool101/BrawlCrate).
 For more information on graphics, see [TXG Files](https://github.com/NicholasMoser/Naruto-GNT-Modding/blob/master/gnt4/docs/file_formats/txg.md).
 Each of the operations involving `.txg` files use [TXG2TPL](https://github.com/Struggleton/TXG2TPL).

 ## Extract All Textures